Nikolas Cruz charged in Florida High School shooting

 "The police came through the hallway to get us and in the hallway, I saw a big pile of blood, like, kind of smeared as if they were dragged away, and I saw two girls probably dead in the hallway," she said.
 "And then, coming down the stairs, there was some more blood and outside the building there was another guy – I think it was a teacher – who was, [I’m] pretty sure was dead."

 Cruz later concealed himself in the crowd of students and teachers running out of the high school, authorities said.
-The 19-year-old was then taken into custody without a fight.
+He was soon taken into custody without a fight.

 "It's catastrophic.
 There really are no words," Broward County Sheriff Scoot Israel said in a news conference Wednesday evening.